Rays vs. Marlins Player Props Betting Odds

 Arozarena Stats

-- Arozarena heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .278 with a double, a home run, two walks and an RBI.
+- Arozarena has picked up a hit in three straight games.
+During his last five outings he is hitting .294 with a double, a home run, four walks and two RBI.

 Arozarena Recent Games